Reframe Your Life Story: Interactive Narrative Therapist and Innovative Moment Assessment with Large Language Models

 \subsubsection{Retrieval-Augmented Responding}

-After determining the therapeutic state ($s_t$, $l_t$), we retrieve top-$k$ relevant expert exemplar responses $\mathcal{E}_t = \{e_1, \ldots, e_k\}$ ($k=5$ in this paper) from a predefined repository $\mathcal{E}$, using cosine similarity\footnote{We use OpenAI’s embedding api: \url{https://platform.openai.com/docs/api-reference/embeddings} to obtain the dense vector representations.} between $e_m$ and dialogue context $(C_t, s_t, l_t^t)$.
+After determining the therapeutic state ($s_t$, $l_t^t$), we retrieve top-$k$ relevant expert exemplar responses $\mathcal{E}_t = \{e_1, \ldots, e_k\}$ ($k=5$ in this paper) from a predefined repository $\mathcal{E}$, using cosine similarity\footnote{We use OpenAI’s embedding api: \url{https://platform.openai.com/docs/api-reference/embeddings} to obtain the dense vector representations.} between $e_m$ and state-augmented query $(C_t, s_t, l_t^t)$.
 We use $\mathcal{E}_t$ to augment the response generation:

 where $\pi_{response}$ instructs the LLM to generate a response aligned with the determined stage $s_t$, reflection level $l_t^t$, and exemplar style of expert $\mathcal{E}_t$.